 In 1976 he began to formulate a short ‘kata’ of ten anatomical movements found inside dance, acrobatics, and martial arts.
 This series is called Core Mechanics.
 The sixth movement, The Twist Choreography, proved to be miraculous in terms of generating energy and creativity.
 From this Ira extracted a simpler version he calls The Creative Twist.
 Those two exercises locate The Principle of Four that any excellent actor has found subconsciously.
 That pair of 'twist' exercises are also referred to as The Vitruvian Exercises.

 Ira also was fascinated by another question – “What works when, and under what circumstances?”

-Similar to Bourdieu’s theory of “illusio”, Ira had found that when it came to actor (theatre, performance etc) training that there were a number of illusions that ‘misdirected’ the learner from empowerment.
-Bourdieu found that such misdirection was affected by what he (Bourdieu) termed “illusio”, “mis-recognition”, and “symbolic violence” that tended to disempower the learner by the preaching of orthodoxy (‘authorities’) in any field.
+Similar to Bourdieu’s theory of illusio, Ira had found that when it came to actor (theatre, performance etc) training that there were a number of illusions that ‘misdirected’ the learner away from self-empowerment.
+Bourdieu found that such misdirection was affected by what he (Bourdieu) termed illusio, mis-recognition, and symbolic violence that tended to disempower the participant caused by the preaching of orthodoxy (‘authorities’) in any field.

-Ira assists any actor (professional, veteran, or novice) to re-start a process of awakening within their own body, intellect, consciousness and creative play.
-In other words, via one’s “habitus” one can begin to “work” and thus not be “asleep”.
+Ira assists any actor (professional, veteran, or novice) to re-start a process of awakening within; their own body, intellect, consciousness and creative play.
+In other words, via one’s 'habitus' one can begin to “work” and thus not be “asleep”.
 In some very practical ways The Seidenstein Method - The Four Articulations for Performance - Quantum Theatre: Slapstick to Shakespeare; is like the yoga of acting.
 The Four Articulations is also referred to as "Pushups For Clowns", though the exact same exercises and template are applicable for actors, directors, teachers.